$30.99-$38.39 hourly / $5,370.90-$6,653.60 monthly / $64,450.80-$79,843.20 annual

 Compiles the office budget and supporting data, maintains controls on expenditure accounts, and recommends or initiates adjustments in accounts.

-Prepares and processes various operational documents related to the business operations of the assigned organizational unit including activities such as purchasing, contracts, personnel and payroll.
+Prepares and processes various operational documents related to the business operations of the assigned organizational unit including activities such as purchasing, contracts, personnel assignments, and timekeeping.

 Schedules and arranges meetings, appointments, and conferences for supervisor.